348ab1a8-424a-43d8-b463-8e925d751c7f/jto-website/content/docs/book-log/in-progress/AtomicHabits.md

 > *This is the secret to self control.
 Make the cues of your good habits obvious and the cues of your bad habits invisible.* (Pg.
 95)

 ### 10
-> *One of the most effective things you can do to build better habits is to join a culture where your desired behavior is the normal behavior.* (Pg.117)
+> *One of the most effective things you can do to build better habits is to join a culture where your desired behavior is the normal behavior.* (Pg.
+117)

 ### 11
 > *We try to copy the behavior of successful people because we desire sucess ourselves.* (Pg.
 121)